carlosfermed/nodephonebook/README.md

 ## Installation:

 1. Clone the repository from GitHub: `git clone <URL_of_the_repository>`
-2. Navigate to the project directory: `cd phonebook`
+2. Navigate to the project directory: `cd nodephonebook`
 3. Install project dependencies: `npm install`

 ## Usage: